One problem with using files on the server is that if you delete it you are not able to get it back.

 Having a recycling bin would be a great feature!

-#1 Updated by Zeiva about 10 years ago
+#1 Updated by Zeiva over 10 years ago

 Greyhole has its Attic feature which acts like a recycle bin for all the pooled shares.